-Renowned as leading Cape Town holistic dentists since the 1990s, Hout Bay Dental Studio to answer a few questions about the use of mercury amalgam fillings for an article they published a while back.
-As many of our patients have concerns about the use of mercury amalgam fillings in terms of their general health and raise these queries too, this is what we had to say:
+Renowned as leading Cape Town holistic dentists since the 1990s, Hout Bay Dental Studio answered some questions for a Cosmopolitan Magazine article about the use of mercury amalgam fillings published a while ago.
+Many dental patients still have concerns about the biological dentistry impact of mercury amalgam silver fillings on their general health and raise these queries too.
+This is what Dr Andy Effting had to say:

 Question: Why is mercury so dangerous to the human body?

 Answer: Mercury is a powerful metabolic poison, which means that it can damage any cell or tissue in the body, as well as numerous enzymes and hormones.
 Mercury that has been absorbed in the bloodstream is stored in the body organs, like the kidneys, leather, nerve tissue (brain) and in the gastrointestinal tract.
 Once present in the organs, mercury may damage individual cells, preventing them from functioning normally.
 This affects the efficiency of the organs and disrupts your body's normal biochemistry and physiology.

 Question: Can you always see the immediate effect of mercury poisoning on the body?

 Answer: The time it takes for the first signs of mercury poisoning to appear is dependent on a variety of factors.
 These include the forms of mercury, the volume of exposure, the route it was exposed through, and each individual's unique response.
 The exposure to dental mercury is a chronic, accumulative form, and unfortunately, it can take many years before a person starts recognising the symptoms.

 Question: How does the mercury get into your system?